HashNuke/release-checklist/README.md

 # Release Checklist

 > I found it useful to maintain a checklist when deploying code.
-This was compiled over a period.
+This was compiled over a period of time.
 Feel free to contribute changes on [GitHub](https://github.com/HashNuke/release-checklist)
 >
 > -- [@HashNuke](https://twitter.com/HashNuke)